SAP-archive/BUILD/Contribution.md

 4. Download, read, sign, and send us our [Individual Contribution License Agreement] (https://github.wdf.sap.corp/Norman/Drive/blob/master/docs/SAP%20Individual%20Contributor%20License%20Agreement.pdf) if you want to submit code as an individual.
 Alternatively, if you want to submit code on behalf of your employer, a company representative authorized to do so needs to download, fill, and print the [Corporate Contributor License Agreement] (https://github.wdf.sap.corp/Norman/Drive/blob/master/docs/SAP%20Corporate%20Contributor%20License%20Agreement.pdf) form.

-5. Download the GiTHub Repository. (link to instructions on how to)
+5. Download the GiTHub Repository for the project. (link to instructions on how to)

 6. Install the required tools. (link to suitable documents in wiki)

 7. Implement your new feature or bug fix on your branch.
-(For consistency, and to enhance the chances that your contribution will be passed for review without corrections required, pleasereview our coding guidelines to ensure that your code conforms to our current approach. link to guidelines)
+For consistency, and to enhance the chances that your contribution will be passed for review without corrections required, please review our coding guidelines to ensure that your code conforms to our current approach. (link to coding guidelines)

-8. Perform the requisite pre-pull request testing procedures (link to description of these in the wiki)
+8. Perform the requisite pre-pull request testing procedures (link to description of these in the wiki - overlap with guidelines)

 9. Make a pull request, and wait for a response from the project team reviewer or committer for the area to which your bug fix or enhancment applies.

 ###<a name="What are the Project Norman Development Guidelines?"></a>What are the Project Norman Development Guidelines?